I Love India Free Horoscope 2008

 Indian Rhino (Rhinoceros unicornis)

-Life Span – Some 40 years in the wild.
+Life Span: About 40 years in the wild.

 • The rhino’s horn grows all throughout its life.

-• Hunters kill the rhino for their horns that are used in traditional Chinese medicine.
+• Hunters kill the rhino for their horns that are used in traditional Chinese medicine and are also used for ornamental purposes and are sold at very high prices in the black market.

 • Rhinoceroses have a very bad vision, but an extremely good sense of smell.